siddharthjonior7-ux/hire-me-ai/README.md

 # Hire Me AI

-A conversational assistant that lets a recruiter ask questions about a candidate and get answers generated strictly from that candidate's actual resume — no guessing, no filler.
+A conversational assistant that lets a recruiter ask questions about me and get answers generated strictly from my actual resume — no guessing, no filler.
+This is a personal site: it always answers as one candidate, using one resume.

 ## How it works